-Both projects scheduled for funding will have a neutral impact on the operating budget.
+The following three projects scheduled for funding will have a neutral impact on the operating budget.

 ☑ Tunnel Inspection and Inventory

 This project provides funds to perform a detailed inventory and comprehensive inspection to determine levels of rehabilitation required in the future.